Tobacco harm reduction: Overview

 Quitting all tobacco products definitively reduces risk the most.
 However, quitting is difficult, and even approved smoking cessation methods have a low success rate.

+Cigarettes are associated with a high risk of addiction due to the efficient delivery of nicotine to the brain.
+Nicotine replacement therapies provide lower levels of nicotine, which contribute to lower cessation success rates and relapse among individuals attempting to quit using nicotine replacement therapy.

+A higher success rate for the cessation of smoking has been reported for e-cigarettes, with 18.0% of participants remaining smoke-free at 52 weeks in comparison to the 9.9% observed in the NRT group.

 In addition, some smokers may be unable or unwilling to achieve abstinence.
 Harm reduction is likely of substantial benefit to these smokers and public health.
 Providing reduced-harm alternatives to smokers is likely to result in lower total population risk than pursuing abstinence-only policies.

 The strategy is controversial: supporters of tobacco harm reduction assert that lessening the health risk for the individual user is worthwhile and manifests over the population in fewer tobacco-related illnesses and deaths.
 Opponents have argued that some aspects of harm reduction interfere with cessation and abstinence and might increase initiation.
 However, surveys carried from 2013 to 2015 in France and the United Kingdom suggest that on the contrary, the availability of safer alternatives to smoking is associated with decreased smoking prevalence and increased smoking cessation.
 In Japan, the sales of cigarettes have decreased by 32% since the introduction of heated tobacco products.

+The regular consumption of combustible tobacco products in Japan has almost halved.
+Among men, it has fallen from 48.4% (2001) to 25.4% (2022), and among women from 14.0% (2001) to 7.7% (2022).

+A similar decline in regular consumption has been observed in other countries, including Sweden, where the prevalence of combustible tobacco use decreased by nearly two-thirds between the end of 1980 and 2024 (from 26% to 9%), and New Zealand, where the number of regular consumers also more than halved from 16.4% in 2011 to 6.8% in 2024.